odoo/documentation/content/applications/productivity/to_do.rst

      and widgets.

 .. tip::
-   You can create a new to-do on the fly from anywhere in Odoo by clicking the clock button and then :guilabel:`Add a To-Do`.
+   You can create a new to-do on the fly from anywhere in Odoo by opening the **command palette tool** with the keyboard shortcut ´ctrl+k´ and clicking :guilabel:`Add a To-Do`, or by clicking the clock button and then :guilabel:`Add a To-Do`.

    .. image:: to_do/add-on-the-fly.png
       :alt: Adding a to-do on the fly